 In short, I think the energy that emerges from the vision of any image is closely linked to the use of opposites.
 The stronger the contrast, the stronger the energy.
 The use of opposites provides greater visual impact, and makes easier the final reading of the work.”

-Xevi Solà is exhibiting in Oslo, Norway for the first time at the annual ChristmAS show at Galleri Ramfjord late November 2016.
-Then a 3man show (with Olav Mathisen and Georg Oscar) in October 2017.
+Xevi Solà was exhibiting in Oslo, Norway for the first time at the annual ChristmAS show at Galleri Ramfjord late November 2016.
+Then a 3man show (with Olav Mathisen and Johan Melander October 7-29, 2017.